gbmhunter/CsvCpp/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v2.1.8.0  2014/05/19 Fixed bug when the first field of a record was empty, closes #38.
+v2.2.0.0  2014/05/21 Fixed debug and error printing with addition of Logger library (in 'lib/logger-cpp/').
+Added exception throwing for 'Parser::CreateCsvFile()', closes #36. v2.1.9.0  2014/05/19 Added comment that you can use .get() function on Boost optional variables. v2.1.8.0  2014/05/19 Fixed bug when the first field of a record was empty, closes #38.
 Add relevant unit tests for this, closes #39.
 Added 'Parser::Status' variable which idicates whether every field in CsvTable is numeral or not and added relevant unit tests, closes #37. v2.1.7.0  2014/05/07 Removed 'Limitations' section of README, closes #35.
 Added more examples to the 'Example' section of README, closes #33.
 Correct the exception catch to the correct object type in 'test/ReadEntireFileTests.cpp' and 'test/ReadWriteTests.cpp', closes #34. v2.1.6.0  2014/05/06 Converted 'const char*' exceptions into standard exceptions from the standard C++ library, modified unit tests to suit, closes #31.
 Fixed link to TravisCI image in README, closes #32.